dwajdy/ColorShooter/README.md

 # Galactic Color Shooter
 A long time ago in a galaxy far, far away....
 Color cubes were the only source of energy for survival....

-In this game, you will play as an alien being from a remote galaxy who is fighting for his survival.
+In this game, you will play as an alien being from a remote galaxy who is fighting for his life.

 ## Inputs & Controls
 | Input | Action |